 The vast majority of biological processes ranging from signal transduction to gene expression depend on macromolecular interactions (protein-protein or protein-nucleic acid).
-We are investigating the structural basis and functional relevance of macromolecular interactions involving bacterial translation elongation factors and toxin-antitoxin pairs in order to obtain a better understanding of their roles in normal as well as in stressed or diseased states.
+We are studying the structural basis and functional relevance of macromolecular interactions involving bacterial translation elongation factors to obtain a better understanding of their roles in normal as well as in stressed or diseased states.
+Furthermore, we are investigating the possibilities of exploiting these interactions in drug development.
 Examples of potential projects are provided below.

 EF-Tu belongs to the superfamily of G-proteins, which act as molecular switches for a regulatory purpose.
 Many diseases such as cancer and memory disorders are associated with the malfunctioning of G-proteins.
 The normal role of EF-Tu is to carry aminoacyl-tRNA (aa-tRNA) to the A-site of the mRNA-programmed ribosome in a GTP-dependent manner.
 Upon correct interaction between the codon exposed in the ribosomal A-site and the anticodon of the incoming aa-tRNA, GTP-hydrolysis is triggered.
 The resulting EF-Tu·GDP needs to be recycled by its guanine-nucleotide exchange factor, EF-Ts, which promotes the exchange of GDP with GTP thus enabling a new round in the elongation cycle to take place.